Orpius/SDK/docs/UserGuide/index.md

 ```
 When called with a HTTP GET or POST request, this will trigger the event whose ID is *a1267fa8ce2a20734536920ebdffa262*.

-The query string, which include the 'event-id' parameter,
+The query string, which includes the 'event-id' parameter,
 also allows you to pass additional parameters to the agent and to your tools.

 **Example of how events may flow in a Surveillance Application**